-Typical Schedule Outline single day options available for local volunteers
+Typical Schedule Outline \single day options also available for local volunteers

 - Arrival day: Check-in between 3:00 and 4:00.
-Help guests as they arrive and engage with guests before, during, and after dinner, until about 7:30pm - Full volunteer day(s): Assist guests and staff from about 7:00 to 9:30.
+Help guests as they arrive and engage with guests before, during, and after dinner, until about 8:00pm - Full volunteer day(s): Assist guests and staff from about 7:00 to 9:30.
 Take a long break.
 Assist hikers and train passengers at the Crawford Depot on train days from about 12:45 to 4:00.
 Take another break.
-Assist again at the lodge from about 5:30 to 7:30 - Departure day: Assist guests and staff from about 7:00 to 10:30
+Assist again at the lodge from about 5:30 to 7:30 \Winter/Spring hours on full volunteer days include 7am to 11am, big break, then 4pm to 8pm. - Departure day: Assist guests and staff from about 7:00 to 10:30

-Please see the Highland Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.
+\Please see the Highland Info Vol Guidelines document for more detailed information about the volunteer role and typical schedule.